KhoaNguyenDucAnh/MM-Det/README.md

 `rfrd.json` contains the overall descriptions, while `rfrd_train.json` is a subset which only contains all training data without validation data to avoid data leakage.

 #### Data Structure

 Each element contains an image with a conversation based on forgery detection and reasoning.
+Please set the data root as `$RECONSTRUCTION_DATASET_ROOT` in [Reconstruction Dataset](#reconstruction-dataset), then the path in `image` refers to the corresponding image.

 ```json
 [
     {